 Project Schedule

-The project has been broken into four phases:
+The project has been broken into five phases*:

 Interchange Format

-- Second Class Data.
+2. Second Class Data.
 This will be most other data, especially data that is only used by a single wallet or not considered current or important.
 This data will not be specified and is instead suggested for inclusion using attachments.
+Specific attachment points are available in many ZeWIF data structures.

 Sponsors